outcome-sim/book/src/content/concepts/model.md

 In our case the model not only provides the initial layout of entities, components, events, etc., but is also read, and mutated, at runtime.

 ## Assembling the model

-Main approach championed by the engine is one focused on *incremental assembly*, meaning building up the model through the process of executing commands on already existing components.
+One approach championed by the engine is *incremental assembly*, meaning building up the model at runtime.
+This can be done either by using the engine's built-in logic processor, or by feeding commands remotely through a client connection.

-*Incremental assembly* is not the only way.
-One can also define the model in a more static fashion, for example using `yaml` or `json` structured data files.
+Another more classic approach is to define the model in a static fashion, for example using `yaml` or `json` structured data files.

+## Service processes as part of the model

+Service processes that will be working on the simulation data through the client interface can also be considered part of the model.
+As such, it's good practice for services to be provided as open source, even if their internals are closed source and the service itself is only a wrapper with basic client functionality.

+When including a totally "black-box" service binary, make sure that documentation is available on how it operates and how it's meant to interact with the engine.

 ## Components' logic models